Jack Kelly Sr. (rower): Early life

 Kelly was born in Philadelphia, one of 10 children of Irish immigrants John Henry Kelly (1847–1917), who emigrated from his homestead near Newport, County Mayo, in 1869, and Mary Ann Costello (1852–1926), who arrived in the U.S. in 1867.
 He attended public schools and at night attended the Spring Garden Institute.

 In 1907, he began bricklaying in Philadelphia as an apprentice at his brother Patrick's construction firm.
 Standing 6'2", he was a gifted athlete and competed in football and basketball in addition to rowing, which he learned on the Schuylkill River.
 By 1916, Kelly was a national rowing champion and the best sculler in the United States.
 As part of the World War I callup, Kelly joined the United States Army as a private in October 1917.
 He rose to the rank of lieutenant by the time he was discharged in April 1919.
 While in the Army, Kelly entered the armed forces boxing tournament as a heavyweight and ran up a 12–0 record before being waylaid by a broken ankle.
 Future world professional boxing champion Gene Tunney won the tournament.
 In later years, Kelly would kid Tunney: "Aren't you lucky I broke my ankle?"

-Following his Army discharge in 1919, Kelly continued his dominance in the single scull.
-He also started a brickwork contracting company in Philadelphia, John B. Kelly, Inc, with a $7,000 loan from his brothers George, a future Pulitzer Prize-winning playwright, and Walter, who was a popular vaudeville actor.
+Following his Army discharge in 1919, Kelly continued dominating the single scull.
+He also started a brickwork contracting company in Philadelphia, John B. Kelly, Inc., with a $7,000 loan from his brothers George, a future Pulitzer Prize-winning playwright, and Walter, who was a popular vaudeville actor.
 A self-promoter, Kelly coined the slogan "Kelly for Brickwork", which was often seen at local construction sites.

-Kelly developed a technique to ensure payment for his brickwork from less-than-trustworthy real estate developers.
-Kelly's crews would mortar a single pane of glass into each chimney they built.
-When new home owners would complain to realtors about smoke backing into their houses from the fireplaces, and the developers would then complain to Kelly, he would reply, "I'll take care of it when your check clears."
-Once paid, Kelly would send crews out to drop a brick down each chimney they'd constructed, smashing the glass panes and solving the problem.

 In 1919, Kelly played professional football for the Holmesburg Athletic Club.
-The team would go on to win the 1919 and 1920 Philadelphia City Championship.
+The team would win the 1919 and 1920 Philadelphia City Championships.
 In a 1919 game against a team from Camden, New Jersey, Kelly scored three touchdowns in just the first quarter of the game.